FransiskusAgapa/FunGuessingNumber-GO/README.md

-# A Game in GO - Guess Number
+# A Number Guessing Game in GO

 The purpose of this assignment are:
 1. Learn yet another programming language